colehocking/hogsniffer/README.md

 ## Architecture

-An Ubunutu Docker container is created to run the scanning script, installing the appropriate dependencies, and contained in an ECR
+An Ubunutu Docker container is created to run the scanning script, installing the appropriate dependencies

 ## Dependencies

 - trufflehog
 - jq
 - awscli